Informed POMDP: Leveraging Additional Information in Model-Based RL: Experiments

 \subsection{Varying Mountain Hike}

-In the Varying Mountain Hike environments, the agent is tasked with walking throughout a mountainous terrain.
-There exists four versions of this environment, depending on the initial state distribution and the type of observation that is available.
-The agent has a position on a two-dimensional map and can take actions to move relative to its initial orientation.
-The initial orientation is either always North, or a random cardinal orientation, depending on the environment version.
-The initial orientation is never available to the agent, but the agent receives a noisy observation of its position or its altitude, depending on the environment version.
+In the Varying Mountain Hike environments, the agent should walk throughout a mountainous terrain to reach the mountain top as fast as possible while avoiding the valleys.
+There exists four versions of this environment, depending on the agent orientation (\emph{north} or \emph{random}) and on the observation that is available (\emph{position} or \emph{altitude}).
+More formally, the agent has a position $x$ and a fixed orientation $c$ in each episode.
+The orientation $c$ is either always \emph{north} or a \emph{random} cardinal orientation, depending on the environment version.
+It can take four actions to move relative to its orientation (right, forward, left and backward).
+The orientation is not observed by the agent, but it receives a Gaussian observation of its \emph{position}, or its \emph{altitude}, depending on the environment version ($\sigma_o = 0.1$ in both cases).
 The reward is given by its altitude relative to the mountain top, such that the goal of the agent is to obtain the highest cumulative altitude.
-Around the mountain top, states are terminal.
-The optimal therefore consists in going as fast as possible towards those terminal states while staying on the crests in order to get less negative rewards than in the valleys.
-We refer the reader to \citep{lambrechts2022recurrent} for a formal description of this environment, heavily inspired from the Mountain Hike of \citep{igl2018deep}.
+Around the mountain top, states are terminal and the trajectories are truncated at $t = 160$ in practice.
+We refer the reader to \citet{lambrechts2022recurrent} for a formal description of these environments, strongly inspired by the Mountain Hike of \citet{igl2018deep}.

-For this environment, we consider the position and initial orientation to be available as additional information.
+For this environment, we first consider the position and orientation to be available as additional information at training time.
 In other words, we consider the state-informed POMDP with $i = s$.
-As can be seen from \autoref{fig:hike}, the speed of convergence of the policies is greatly improved when using the Informed Dreamer in this informed POMDP.
-Moreover, as shown in \autoref{tab:hike}, the final performance of the policy is always better than or similar to the Dreamer algorithm.
+As can be seen in \autoref{fig:hike}, the speed of convergence of the policies is improved in all four environments when using the Informed Dreamer.
+Moreover, as shown in \autoref{tab:hike} in \autoref{app:table}, the final performance of the Informed Dreamer is better in 3 out of 4 environments.